-The Vice President (VP) of Sales is undeniably essential to the success of a company.
-He or she must constantly stay informed and up to date regarding the industry and market that the organization is selling in and the audience it is targeting.
-The VP of Sales is responsible for overseeing the top line revenue for an organization, with duties to include maintaining a sales team to ensure the company achieves its sales and revenue goals.
-This is an important position that requires both hard and soft skills that are used throughout the day-to-day operations of the company to attain success.
-To help your search, we’ve compiled a list of eight insightful interview questions to ask VP of Sales candidates to certify that they are the correct person for the job.
+The Vice President (VP) of Sales is undeniably essential to a company’s success.
+They must constantly stay informed and current regarding the industry and market the organization is selling in and its target audience.
+The VP of Sales oversees an organization’s top-line revenue, including maintaining a sales team to ensure the company achieves its sales and revenue goals.
+65 percent of executives in this role work at companies with over 1,000 employees, and 35 percent are in the finance and technology industries.
+This vital position requires hard and soft skills used throughout the company’s day-to-day operations to attain success.

 1. What makes you good at sales and business development?